helsbels-del/Nod-to-the-COD/README.md

 ### Epic 1: Data Preparation

 - User Story 1.1: As a data scientist, I want to clean and format the sataset so I can analyse any trends and build models.
-- User Story 1.2: As a data scientist, I want to enginerr a date feature to analyse seasonal patterns.
+- User Story 1.2: As a data scientist, I want to engineer a date feature to analyse seasonal patterns.

 ### Epic 2: Data Analysis